kencamarador/safeupload-azure/readme.md

 Learning how to deploy Node.js applications to Azure Web Apps.

 Azure Storage:
-Understanding Azure accounts, containers, and blob storage.
+Using Terraform to create Azure resource groups, containers, and blob storage, while gaining an understanding of Azure account structures and their relationship with containers and blob storage.

 Integration:
-Integrating Azure Storage features into a Node.js application.
+Integrating Azure Storage SDK features into a Node.js application.

 Secure Key Management:
 Safeguarding sensitive keys in Azure Key Vault.